JackBilbo/lxn-discus/README.md

 # lxn-discus
 Replacement mod for the GotFriends Discus' Nav computer

-<h2>Experimental Multiplayer-Feature:</h2>
+<h2>Multiplayer-Feature:</h2>

 Multiplayer-Info is located as a sub page under the task list - simply page down.

-First view is the main "Connect" Button to initialize the system.
+First view asks you to enter a username.
+As default the aircraft registration is used.
+You can change that to your pleasing.
+A good idea would be to use a name short name, as that will later be displayed on other pilots nav map and you don't want to clutter that with a username like "bestpilotinthewhilewideworld2338992" ;-)

-Once connected you see a - most likely very short otr empty "events" list, showing all available flights.
+Once connected you see a - most likely very short or empty "events" list, showing all available flights.
 You only see events that use the same task/flightplan you have currently loaded.
-Click an event to join or click "add new flight" to create your own event.
+Click an event to join or click "add new flight" to create your own event and then join it.
 You need to enter a title and the start time (hour and minutes) in UTC/ZULU time.

-Next step: enter a username that will show on other pilots flight computer and click "Login" to join the event.
-Once other pilots join you'll now see the list of participants and also see other pilots position on the nav map.
+Once other pilots join you'll see the list of participants and also see other pilots position on the nav map.
 If you assigned "task time" to a data field it will now show a countdown to task start.

 When a pilot crosses the start line, his/her average speed and flown distance is shown in the list.
 The list will now be sorted by distance flown, effectively a live ranking of the race.
-When a pilot crosses the finish line, total task time will be displayed instead of distnace flown and used for sorting.
+When a pilot crosses the finish line, total task time will be displayed instead of distance flown and used for sorting.

-Currently you can change your username any time by entering a new one and clicking "Login" again.

 <h2>Installation:</h2>